 Our work is guided by the principles of Healthy Communities:

-- Use a collaborative, consensus-based approach to problem-solving involving a diverse group of community members;
+- Use a collaborative, consensus-based approach to problem-solving that involves a diverse group of community members.

-- Address challenges at broad systems levels rather than doing short-term, low impact projects;
+- Address challenges broadly at systems levels rather than doing short-term, low impact projects.

 Core Activities - What We Do

-Support community coalitions to help improve health and quality of life in Malden, such as substance abuse prevention, youth development, youth health and wellbeing, HIV/AIDS prevention, nutrition and physical activity promotion, and environmental change and improvement.
+Facilitating coalition development.
+This includes supporting community coalitions to improve health and quality of life in Malden (substance abuse prevention, youth development, youth health/wellbeing, HIV/AIDS prevention, nutrition/activity promotion, and environmental change and improvement).

-Since 2007, Malden Community Health Improvement has collaborated with coalitions and task forces, the Malden Public Schools, as well as with local government agencies.
+Since 2007, MCHI has collaborated with coalitions and task forces, Malden Public Schools, and local government agencies.
 This includes grant preparations to increase the capacity of local agencies to meet identified needs.
-Major efforts have also included leading a joint effort to better understand and address acculturation-related stress among the Chinese American population, and coordination of both the Malden-Everett HIV/AIDS Taskforce and the Wellbeing of Malden Youth Roundtable.
+Major efforts have also included leading a joint effort to better understand and address acculturation-related stress among Chinese Americans, and coordination of both the Malden-Everett HIV/AIDS Taskforce and the Wellbeing of Malden Youth Roundtable.